-- 3.25 If the Evidential Test for prosecution is met, a prosecutor may determine, in the public interest, that as an alternative to prosecution, a driver/rider should be invited to attend a NDAC or RIDE course. - 3.26 A prosecutor may offer the offender the opportunity to attend a National Driver Alertness Course as an alternative to prosecution for an offence of careless driving, provided that the driving in question did not result in serious injury or death and that no other offences were committed at the same time. - 3.27 In order to be eligible for a disposal under the National Driver Alertness Course, the driver must not have attended a retraining course within the previous 3 years.
+- 3.4.19 If the Evidential Test for prosecution is met, a prosecutor may determine, in the public interest, that as an alternative to prosecution, a driver/rider should be invited to attend a NDAC or RIDE course. - 3.4.20 A prosecutor may offer the offender the opportunity to attend a National Driver Alertness Course as an alternative to prosecution for an offence of careless driving, provided that the driving in question did not result in serious injury or death and that no other offences were committed at the same time. - 3.4.21 In order to be eligible for a disposal under the National Driver Alertness Course, the driver must not have attended a retraining course within the previous 3 years.
 Information in respect of the National Driver Alertness Course is not recorded on an individual's criminal record.
 Completion of the course avoids payment of a fine and the endorsement of penalty points on a driving licence.
 The driver does not need to admit culpability to be considered for the course.
-However it is essential that the driver shows willingness, agrees to pay the cost of the course and fully participates in the training. - 3.28 If the course is refused by the offender or not successfully completed, the matter will be referred back for prosecution and, where necessary, a Form 1 Protective Summons is taken out (see page 18). - 3.29 The following factors should be considered by the prosecutor in favour of offering the National Driver Alertness Course: - The driver has no previous motoring offences on his criminal record and no current penalty points. - A significant time period has elapsed since any previous motoring offences. - The accident was minor in nature, involving minor damage to one or both vehicles and any injuries sustained were also minor - The actions of the driver, whilst falling within the remit of 'careless driving', could be characterised as bad driving habits, for example, failing to indicate, inadequate use of mirrors. - It appears likely that the driver would benefit from participating on the course, for example, if the accident was partly due to the fact that the driver had not made provision for the prevailing weather conditions or the accident occurred at an 'accident hotspot'.
+However it is essential that the driver shows willingness, agrees to pay the cost of the course and fully participates in the training. - 3.4.22 If the course is refused by the offender or not successfully completed, the matter will be referred back for prosecution.
+A Form 1 Protective Summons should be taken out at the same time as directing the course.
+It will always be necessary to issue a 'Form 1' in summary only cases at the same time as directing the diversionary disposal.7 This is the responsibility of the directing prosecutor so that if diversion is unsuccessful police may refer the case back to the PPS to conside prosecution regardless of the fact that the summary time limit has expired. (see page 18). - 3.4.23 The following factors should be considered by the prosecutor in favour of offering the National Driver Alertness Course: - The driver has no previous motoring offences on his criminal record and no current penalty points. - A significant time period has elapsed since any previous motoring offences. - The accident was minor in nature, involving minor damage to one or both vehicles and any injuries sustained were also minor.